 Finding an unknown pension

-This free service will quickly check over 200,000 workplace and personal pension schemes to try and find your pension.
+This free service checks over 200,000 workplace and personal pension schemes.
 If you do it online and get a ‘no matching results’ page, then you could try phoning them on 0800 731 0193 and see if you have better results that way.

-Once you’ve got your hands on your pension, there are a few options available to you.
-The first is to simply keep track of it — after all, you took the effort to find it once, and you don’t want to do that again!
-The other option is to bring all your lost pensions together in one pension.
-You could open a personal pension, which you can take with you even if you change employers.
+Once you’ve got your hands on your pension, the first is to simply keep track of it — after all, you took the effort to find it once, and you don’t want to do that again!
+The next step to consider is whether bring all your lost pensions together in one pension.
+To do this, you open a personal pension or a self invested personal pension (Sipp), which you can take with you even if you change employers.

-Having all your pensions in one place doesn’t just make it easier to track your pensions.
-You may also be able to save money on management fees and could have more control over what your pension is invested in.
-I have consolidated all my pensions into a single Sipp (self-invested personal pension).
+Having all your pensions in one place doesn’t just make it easier to track your pensions, it also means that you can manage your investments and management fees better too.
+I have decided to consolidate all my pensions into a single Sipp (self-invested personal pension).

 My next blog will be about the pros and cons of consolidating pensions.